Ysaline Bonaventure: 2018-20: Top 150 & major debut

-In 2020, she finally won a match in the main draw of a Grand Slam tournament at the US Open in New York.
+In 2020, she finally won a match in the main draw of a major at the US Open in New York.

 2022: Top 100

-At the French Open, she qualified to make her debut at this major thus finally completing the set of main-draw appearances at all four Grand Slam tournaments.
+At the French Open, she qualified to make her debut at this major thus finally completing the set of main-draw appearances at all four major tournaments.

 She reached the top 100 on 31 October 2022, at world No. 94.

-2023: First WTA semifinal
+2023: First WTA Tour semifinal

-At the Auckland Open she reached as a qualifier her first WTA career semifinal defeating eight seed Rebecca Marino and third seed Leylah Fernandez.
+At the Auckland Open, she reached her first WTA Tour semifinal as a qualifier, defeating eighth seed Rebecca Marino and third seed Leylah Fernandez.

-She reached her second quarterfinal of the season at the 2023 Monterrey Open with a win over qualifiers Despina Papamichail and Kamilla Rakhimova.
-She lost to eventual champion Donna Vekic in three sets.
-She reached a new career high of world No. 84 on 6 March 2023.
+She made her second quarterfinal of the season at the Monterrey Open with a win over qualifiers Despina Papamichail and Kamilla Rakhimova.
+She lost to eventual champion Donna Vekić in three sets and recorded a new career-high of world No. 84, on 6 March 2023.

+2024–2025: Knee surgery and retirement

+Having withdrawn during qualifying at the 2024 Australian Open due to a knee injury which subsequently required surgery, Bonaventure won just one of eight matches following her return to competitive action and announced her final retirement from professional tennis in March 2025.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.